ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 - Do not disclose sensitive personal information about yourself or others.
 - Do not disclose details about your job or which Department you work for.
 - Do not make negative comments about Ministry of Justice.
-- For further information about social media policy see; Social Networking and Video Streaming.
-[LINK8]
+- For further information about social media policy see; [Social Networking and Video Streaming](https://intranet.justice.gov.uk/guidance/social-media/).

 ### Data and File transfers

-For the latest and up to date guidance on secure transfer of data see IT Security – Removable media.
-[LINK9]
+For the latest and up to date guidance on secure transfer of data see [IT Security – Removable media](https://intranet.justice.gov.uk/guidance/security/it-computer-security/removable-media/).

 ## Passwords